mumerfarooq/umr.io/data/blog/lessons-from-build-tony-fadell.md

 - Recognise the decision in terms of data vs opinion.
 Data cannot solve an opinion based problem.
 - Try to get better at storytelling.
 - Avoid management consultants.
-- **In the end, there are two things matter: products and the people.
+- **In the end, there are two things that matter: products and the people.
 What you build and who you build it with.**